 Our emotions have a major influence on the decisions we make, from what we decide to have for breakfast to which candidates we choose to vote for in political elections.
-Researchers have also found that people with certain types of brain damage that impair their ability to experience emotions also have an impaired ability to make good decisions.
+Researchers have also found that people with certain types of brain damage that impairs their ability to experience emotions also have an decreased ability to make good decisions.
 Even in situations where we believe our decisions are guided purely by logic and rationality, emotions play a key role.
 Emotional intelligence, or our ability to understand and manage emotions, has been shown to play an important role in decision-making.

 Emotions allow other people to understand us.

 When we interact with other people, it is important to give cues to help them understand how we are feeling.
 These cues might involve emotional expression through body language, such as various facial expressions connected with the particular emotions we are experiencing.
 In other cases, it might involve directly stating how we are feeling.
 When we tell friends or family members that we are feeling happy, sad, excited, or frightened, we are giving them important information that they can then use to take action.

 Just as our own emotions provide valuable information to others, the emotional expressions of those around us gives us a wealth of social information.
 Social communication is an important part of our daily lives and relationships, and being able to interpret and react to the emotions of others is essential.
 It allows us to respond appropriately and build deeper, more meaningful relationships with our friends, family, and loved ones.
 It also allows us to communicate effectively in a variety of social situations, from dealing with an irate customer to managing a hot-headed employee.